jy95/fds/r5/src/site/markdown/configuration.md

 ## fromExtensionsToString

-Converts a list of FHIR Extension objects to a JSON-like string representation.
+Converts a list of FHIR Extension objects to a string representation.

 ### Why this method exists